Best Toddler Backpack for Daycare 2026: Top 8 Picks That Fit and Last

 We looked at eight of the most popular daycare backpacks across parent reviews, teacher feedback, and actual dimensions to give you a straightforward guide for 2026.

-The Skip Hop Zoo backpack wins on every metric that matters for daycare specifically: the right size (12 inches tall, sized for ages 2-4), padded adjustable straps, a front zip pocket, a top loop for hanging in cubbies, and an irresistibly cute animal design that makes kids actually want to wear their bag.
-At $20, it is also one of the most affordable quality options.
+The Skip Hop Zoo backpack wins on every metric that matters for daycare specifically: the right size (sized for ages 2-4), padded adjustable straps, a front zip pocket, a top loop for hanging in cubbies, and an irresistibly cute animal design that makes kids actually want to wear their bag.
+At around $22, it is also one of the most affordable quality options.

-For older preschoolers or kids who need more capacity, the L.L.Bean Junior Backpack is the upgrade pick.
+For older preschoolers or kids who need more capacity, the Skip Hop Sparks Kindergarten Backpack is the upgrade pick.

 How We Chose: What Makes a Good Daycare Toddler Backpack